the-events-calendar/the-events-calendar/readme.txt

 * Fix - Correct the value for days of the week abbreviation (thanks @mmmmartin03 for the report) [75379]
 * Tweak - Enable the month view cache by default on new installations [74867]
 * Tweak - External links to Google maps changed from http to https (nice find by @bjf2000 - reported via the .org support page) [74930]
-* Tweak - Links to WordPress.org changed from http to https (ultimatly this is also credited to @bjf2000's find.
+* Tweak - Links to WordPress.org changed from http to https (ultimately this is also credited to @bjf2000's find.
 Thanks!)
 [72273]

 = [4.4.4] 2017-03-08 =